abrahamalayon/project1/README.md

 ## Usage

+You will see the following menu options. enter a number.

+Menu options:
+1. Open a File
+2. View Files
+3. Write to a File
+4. Delete a File
+5. Rename a File
+6. Copy a File
+7. Download a File from LDAP
+8. Query LDAP Directory
+9. Make a new Directory
+10. View Logs
+11. Change Directory
+12. QUIT
+Enter a menu option:

 The program enters the following commands based on your input.
-There are options 1-12.

 mkdir <dir>: Creates a new directory with the given name. rmdir <dir>: Removes an existing directory with the given name.